-LEGO® MINDSTORMS® Education EV3

-Maker Activities - Secondary School
+LEGO® MINDSTORMS® Education EV3 Maker Activities - Years 5-8

-This educational content is a certified and direct translation of educational content that was originally developed and quality-approved by LEGO® Education.
+This Educational Content is a certified and direct translation of Educational Content that was originally developed and quality approved by LEGO[®] Education.
 It was developed for the US market and has not been changed in any manner to reflect local education standards or curriculum.
-We hope that you find it helpful.
+We hope you find it helpful.